Willigrvy/Project-1/README.md

 # Project-1-cleanup
-Practice in identifying areas for improvement and implementing without destroying
+Practice in identifying areas for improvement and implementing without destroying.
+A task that is much easier said than done.
+I went through the css and HTML code and removed all lines that seemed unessisary. i corrected the first link that didn work and changed a few things that were bothering me about the original page.
+I think it looks a bit cleaner but I did change a few things that were not intentional and couldn't fix.
+At least not on my own.